miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 something is ***nearly working for you***, you need only push it over the edge.
 It's like those penny arcade games in skee-ball joints and Chuck E Cheese where the quarters (or tokens) are hanging over the edge and you drop a coin in to see how many you can get to topple over the edge.
 That's HitTail.
 Or was.

+The outlier data is the part you often want to overlook, clean, filter or normalize away.
+But outliers are trying to tell you something.
+Data at the edge that's normally missed is a huge reason why the peak data theory is wrong.

 #### The Concept of Striking Distance